m&a community logo

 • Review the different sectors (accounting, financial, sales, operations, etc.) to determine which areas need to be removed, which ones are kept independent, and which ones need to be reorganized and merged

 • Identify potential challenges to the integration, including those of human nature.
-Promote communication between all parties with a view to reduce misunderstanding and conflict
+Promote communication between all parties with a view to reducing misunderstanding and conflict

 • Evaluate and isolate potential regulatory challenges to the integration ahead of time